jackbash1/METAR-PressureConverter/README.md

 ![First Failing Test](https://github.com/user-attachments/assets/cba313ba-a2f4-4f60-9d5a-040a7b971e65)

-***Figure Ten**: Showing a Failing Unit Test.
+***Figure Eleven**: Showing a Failing Unit Test.
 The test failed because the the function code had not been written.
 The test was built with the function in mind, and therefore the function will be built around the tests.*

 Code to Pass First Test:

 ![First Working Function](https://github.com/user-attachments/assets/259474b1-48f7-499c-acb3-6b2c4519596b)

-***Figure Eleven**: This figure follows on from the Failing Test and shows the Passing Code for the failing test.
+***Figure Tweleve**: This figure follows on from the Failing Test and shows the Passing Code for the failing test.
 Whilst initally simple, this will be scaled up with each failing test, to a point of automation for all possible values.
 This involves refactoring the code and creating IF statements.*

 In doing this, I was creating the best code for the function, ensuring that is was passing each test, and would pass for all values of those tests.
 I had multiple iterations of this cycle, ensuring that the function was built to pass all of the required tests.
 You can find more examples of the changes and tests I created, [here](https://github.com/jackbash1/METAR-PressureConverter/pull/58/files).